Marketing Optimization

 3. Optimize for Conversion

-The great thing about eCommerce platforms and the speed at which they've grown and improved is that they're conversion-oriented out-of-the-box.
+The great thing about eCommerce platforms and the speed at which they've grown and improved is that they're conversion-oriented out of the box.
 Most eCommerce platforms were built by super smart teams, many of them with marketing backgrounds, so they're already optimized to sell, sell, and sell some more - you just have to tweak the settings.

 Popular eCommerce sites offer built-in search engine optimization (SEO) tools and integrations that help improve conversion rates by improving visibility in search engine results.
 By optimizing product descriptions, meta tags, and URLs, businesses can improve their online presence and attract more organic traffic.
 Additionally, integration with various marketing and analytics tools allows businesses to track customer behavior, identify trends, and make data-driven decisions to improve their online store's performance.